 We believe our culture is critical to our success and has delivered tangible financial and operational benefits for our customers, our employees and our stockholders.
-Our values guide our business, our product development, our practices and our brand.
-They are what we look for in every employee.
-As our company continues to evolve and grow, these six values remain constant and relevant and we have recently updated the language to ensure they stay relevant as we continue to evolve:
+Our company values are:

-- Think Big, Go Far.
+• Think Big, Go Far.
 We are big dreamers with a passion for creativity.
 We eagerly pursue new opportunities and markets through innovation and disruption.
-We have a pioneering spirit-always ready to forge new paths and take smart risks. - Make It Matter.
+We have a pioneering spirit-always ready to forge new paths and take smart risks.

+- Make It Matter.
 We are relentless in our pursuit of meaningful impact.
 We think strategically and are clear on what we are and are not trying to do.
 We accomplish an amazing amount of important work and we are obsessed with delivering on our commitments. - Embrace the Power of Differences.
 We commit to creating a culture of belonging, where people of different origins, backgrounds and experiences feel valued and heard.
 This is cultivated by learning from and respecting each other's similarities and differences.
 We approach conversations with positive intent and believe that others value the perspective we bring to the table.
 We recognize that a diverse workforce is the best way to broaden our perspectives, foster innovation and enable a sustainable competitive advantage. - Build Together.
 We achieve amazing things by connecting and leveraging the diversity of perspectives, skills, experiences and backgrounds of our entire organization.
 We place the interests of the company over any individual or team.
 We discuss things thoroughly, but prioritize commitment over consensus. - Be Intellectually Honest.
 We embrace reality.
 We apply high-quality thinking and rigor and operate with transparency.
 We have courage in our convictions but work hard to ensure biases or personal beliefs do not get in the way of finding the best solution. - Own What You Do.
 We take ownership and are accountable for everything that we do.
 We empower and we are empowered to make things happen and balance independence with interdependence.
 We demand excellence from ourselves.
 We each play our own part in making MongoDB a great place to work.